 “We just carried on… even with our loved ones away for so long.
 Everyone shared things… food, knitting and dressmaking patterns.
 There was this great feeling of pulling together… of making do.”

 Based on the wartime memories of 24 men and women from Brisbane and the Sunshine Coast, Snapshots from Home shares the stories of ordinary people living through extraordinary times.
-An honest, heartbreaking, and hilariously funny glimpse at the realities of life on the home front during World War Two.
+An honest, heartbreaking, and hilariously funny glimpse at the realities of life on the home front during World War II.

 This play gives us the human face of war.
 It is not a picture we are familiar with from television, action movies and video game adventures.
 We are challenged, not only to observe the impact of war on the lives of real people, people who could be members of our families, but also to question our own attitudes and values to the world in which we live.